Shippable/docs/sources/platform/workflow/resource/cluster.md

 	          region:     <region, e.g., us-central1-a, us-west1-b, etc.>
 	          sourceName: <Google Container Engine cluster name>
 	          namespace:  <optional namespace you want to deploy to>

+        You can also specify a bastion host to use when connecting to the cluster in the pointer section:

+             pointer:
+               region:     <region, e.g., us-central1-a, us-west1-b, etc.>
+               sourceName: <Google Container Engine cluster name>
+               namespace:  <optional namespace you want to deploy to>
+               bastionHost:
+                 address:        <public address of your bastion host>
+                 user:           <bastionHost user>
+                 keyIntegration: <key_integration_resource> # Can be an sshKey or pemKey integration resource

 	* For Node Cluster integrations - N/A
 	* For Joyent Triton integrations,